Oddly/samcrauwels.info/content/post/automate-git-bash.md

 The idea is to make a Bash shell script that will be run by an alias defined in the **~/.bash_aliases** file.

-First we have create a directory and open the file:
+First we have to create a directory and open the file:
 ``` shell
 $ mkdir ~/bin/
 $ vim ~/bin/autogit.sh